Commit to familial respect for church bodies where Yeshua is honored, the Bible respectfully taught, and the ordinances reverently administered.

 Four Problems With Jewpersessionism

 - Jewpersessionism is damaging and erosive to the cause of mission to the nations.
 It leads in the direction of requiring all nations, including tribal cultures in the Two Thirds World, to embrace Judaism as the modality of honoring Messiah as Lord.
 This would be to naively ignore the deep differences in cultures, and how proper missional thinking helps target cultures to find Jesus/Yeshua and his message to be the fulfillment of and embodiment of the best that their own culture as aspired to.
 One of my mentors, world class missionary anthropologist R. Daniel Shaw, is spending his retirement years writing passionately and touring widely with the outcry that bringing people to a embrace a foreign culture as a means of knowing God inevitably leads to dead and stifling nominalism.
-People in such contexts learn to go through the motions, but because the faith expressions they have embraced are not true to who they have always been, it inevitably results in an imitation spirituality.
+People in such contexts learn to go through the motions, imitating the culture of the messengers who brought the message to them, but because the faith expressions they have embraced are not true to who they have always been, it inevitably results in an imitation spirituality.
 Dead, and lacking the ability to renew and transmit spiritual life from one generation to the next.

 - Jewpersessionism, is naive and to the extent that the Messianic Jewish Movement embraces it, could mark us as having damaged the cause of Messiah not only among our people, but among the nations.

 - Are we to consider that until this generation, God has been inept in getting through to the church from among the nations in the various cultures of the world the crucial point that they need to forsake their own culture patterns and in order to come to him and express their relationship with him, embrace a new superculture?